EnviFramework/EnviMVC3PHP/README.md

 Execution environment of code
 --------------------------------------

-And PHP 5.2, should be developed in an environment where PHP 5.3 is normal operation .
+Please do PHP 5.2 ~ 5.5 is the development of a normal operating environment.
-And PHP5.2, be sure to keep compatibility with PHP5.3.
+Try to keep the compatibility with PHP 5.2 ~ PHP5.5.
-In EnviMVC, it does not attempt has been made to officially support PHP 5.4 , but please do not change it is not compatible with PHP 5.4.
+In EnviMVC, but No attempt has been made to officially support PHP 5.6, please do not attempt to change is not compatible with PHP 5.6.

 About PullRequest
 --------------------------------------